ArunGautham-Soundarrajan/proxy-server/README.md

 - [x] Log duration and other metadata
 - [x] Implement caching
-- [ ] Way to handle indefinitely growing cache
+- [x] Way to handle indefinitely growing cache
 - [ ] Implement support for https
+- [ ] Implement TTL with the new cache